 The room temperature ingredients create the best emulsion in the batter for the perfect tender crumb after baking!

 Once the cake has slightly cooled you’ll cover it in the tasty, bright lemon drizzle icing!
 This is made by simply combining granulated sugar and lemon juice.

 I highly recommend using fresh lemon juice to ensure you get the best fresh flavor in this cake!

-How To Make Lemon Drizzle Cake
+How to make Lemon Drizzle Cake (Mary Berry version)